How to Choose a Franchise Moneymaker

-First, all franchisors are required to provide ‘franchise disclosure documents’ (FDD) to prospective buyers.
-But it’s the buyer’s responsibility to read, understand and ask questions about those documents.
-And of course, if they don’t understand what is written, the buyer should retain adequate counsel to help interpret what is claimed.
+The disclosure document will contain an Item 19 as part of the package.
 In terms of income or moneymaking potential, all franchise disclosure documents contain an ‘Item 19’ where claims of financial performance can be found.
-This section won’t tell you how much franchisees earn, but it will provide statistics on how to start studying the subject more closely.
-If you find no information within this section, what does that tell you?
+But again, this is tricky because most will not tell you how much franchisees earn, instead it will provide statistics on how to start studying the subject more closely.
+And, don’t be surprised to find no information within this section.
+The section is not required to have any comments whatsoever.
+It can be left blank.
+What does that tell you?

-Second, nurture relationships with existing franchisees and eventually they will help you gain insight as to the franchise performance and how the numbers work.
+Nurture relationships with existing franchisees and eventually they will help you gain insight as to the franchise performance and how the numbers work.
 And heed this word of caution.
 If you choose to investigate through existing franchisees, go beyond the names of owners provided by your salesman.
 Of course they’re going to send you to successful units.
 Visit as many units as you can manage.

 Again, and above all, do your own homework and get help with those things you don’t understand.
 The Focus Program for Emerging Entrepreneurs provides an outstanding module on franchising and due diligence.
 But at the end of day, if you’re serious about making a purchase, get expert help when Buying a Franchise.
 Once again, there are no guarantees in franchising, but there ways to increase the buyer’s odds of success. s